-In Proposed nprovements Description of Improvement Opportunities Constraints Do Nothing No improvements. • No cost to the Town.
-Potential building floodi Roadways will continue Limited emergency acce water levels of 0.3m (1ft greater in roadways and driveways.
+Proposed Improvements Description of Improvement Opportunities Constraints Example Images Do Nothing No improvements.
+No cost to the Town.
+Potential building flooding.
+Roadways will continue to flood.
+Limited emergency access due to water levels of 0.3m (1ft) or greater in roadways and driveways.

 Storage is the action of temporarily holding excess stormwater from rainfall events to reduce / control flows being conveyed to the receiving drainage system.
 Drainage improvements using storage elements, such as stormwater ponds or underground chambers, are used to store stormwater in a safe location to mitigate excessive surface ponding on roadways and private property.

-pror perty р Proposed Improvements Description of Improvement Opportunities Constraints EA Project Schedule Example Image ST1 • Stormwater Pond Construct a stormwater pond to collect and store stormwater to be released downstream at a controlled rate.
-Would provide stormwater storage for a large portion of the Study Area.
-Provides outlet relief for the storm sewers.
-Proposed in low lying areas within the watershed where ponding tends to occur naturally.
+EA Project Proposed Description of Improvement Opportunities Constraints Example Image Schedule Improvements Would provide stormwater storage for a large portion Town must secure a piece of Construct a stormwater pond to Schedule B Stormwater Pond collect and store stormwater to be of the Study Area. property to construct the pond.
+ST1 released downstream at a controlled Provides outlet relief for the storm sewers.
+Proposed in low lying areas within the watershed rate. where ponding tends to occur naturally.
 Less expensive than underground storage.
-Town must secure a piece of property to construct the pond.
-Schedule B Source: phys.org ST2 Flood Storage on Undeveloped Land Naturally low lying area will be used for flood storage during large storm events.
-Cost effective flood water storage solution.
-Land can still be used when there is no flooding (e.g.: agricultural use, park or soccer fields) Town must secure a piece of property to use as storage.
-Schedule B Source: purdue.edu ST3 Enlarge Existing Stormwater Pond Enlarge an existing pond to accommodate a larger storage volume.
-Less expensive to expand on an already existing facility than build new.
-Town may need to secure private property to expand the pond.
-Schedule B Source: stormwater.pca.state.mn.us.
-ST4 Underground Storage Install underground storage chambers to store water.
-May be installed within the Towns right-of-way.
-Town may have to secure land to accommodate the number of chambers required.
-Schedule A (existing easement) or Schedule B (private land)
+Flood Storage on Naturally low lying area will be used Cost effective flood water storage solution.
+Town must secure a piece of Source: purdue.edu Undeveloped Land for flood storage during large storm • Land can still be used when there is no flooding (e.g.: Schedule B property to use as storage.
+ST2 agricultural use, park or soccer fields) events.
+Enlarge Existing Enlarge an existing pond to Less expensive to expand on an already existing facility • Town may need to secure private accommodate a larger storage Stormwater Pond than build new. property to expand the pond.
+Schedule B volume.
+Schedule A Install underground storage chambers May be installed within the Towns right-of-way.
+Town may have to secure land to Underground ST4 (existing easement) accommodate the number of Storage to store water. or chambers required.
+Schedule B (private land)

-Evaluation of Alternatives Storage Improvements
+Storage Improvements